Opinion Clustering under the Friedkin-Johnsen Model: Agreement in Disagreement: Topology-based opinion clustering

-Theorem \ref{thm-SC} establishes that each LTP agent $p$ and the agents in $\mathcal{N}_p$ collectively form an opinion cluster in the final opinion.
-Importantly, the formation of an opinion cluster depends on the existence of an LTP agent in a network, independent of the edge weights and the stubbornness of the stubborn agents.
-The Example \ref{Example-1} illustrates the result in Theorem \ref{thm-SC} as the LTP agent $3$ forms an opinion cluster with agents in $\mathcal{N}_3=\{4,5\}$ and LTP agent $6$ forms another opinion cluster with agent in $\mathcal{N}_6=\{1\}$.
+Theorem \ref{thm:WC} establishes that an LTP agent $p$ and the agents in $\mathcal{N}_p$ collectively form an opinion cluster in the final opinion.
+Note that the existence of an LTP agent in a network depends only on paths from the influential agents; hence, it is a purely graph topological property.
+Consequently, an LTP agent $p$ and $\mathcal{N}_p$ form an opinion cluster independent of the edge weights and the stubbornness of the stubborn agents.

+Example \ref{Example-1} illustrates the result in Theorem \ref{thm:WC} as the LTP agent $3$ forms an opinion cluster with agents in $\mathcal{N}_3=\{4,5\}$ and LTP agent $6$ forms another opinion cluster with agent in $\mathcal{N}_6=\{1\}$.
 Additionally, it explains the formation of a new opinion cluster for the modified graph $\mathcal{\hat{G}}$.
 This occurs because the addition of edge $(1,5)$ results in a path from $6$ to $5$ that does not traverse $3$.
-Thus, $5\notin\mathcal{N}_3$ and forms a new opinion cluster in Fig. \ref{Fig:final_op_modified_g}.
+Thus, $5\notin\mathcal{N}_3$ and it does not form an opinion cluster with $3$ and $4$, as shown in Fig. \ref{Fig:final_op_modified_g}.

-\begin{remark} An LTP agent can be a stubborn or a non-stubborn agent.
-However, it is crucial in ensuring that the nodes in its close vicinity in $\mathcal{N}_p$ form an opinion cluster.
-Thus, even a non-influential LTP agent impacts the final opinion formation, making it \textit{topologically influential.} \end{remark}